"The world owes you nothing. It was here first."

 The Mooch is what happens when receptivity loses its ground in generosity.
 He takes without giving, feels entitled to others' resources, and drains the realm without contributing.
 He mistakes receiving for entitlement and confuses abundance with exploitation.

-The mature Provider stands on two pillars: generosity and receptivity.
+The Mature Provider stands on two pillars: generosity and receptivity.
 The Mooch has kept only one.
-He has receptivity without giving, gratitude, or contribution.
-His receiving has become extraction because it has no reciprocity.
+His receiving has become extraction without reciprocity.

 He feels entitled to others' work and effort.
 He expects to be provided for without contributing.
-He takes without gratitude or reciprocity.
-His receptivity has become a black hole—he receives but never feels full, takes but never feels satisfied.
+His receptivity has become a black hole—he receives but never feels full.
 He's become a drain on the realm he should serve.

 The Mooch is the Provider's shadow when receptivity disconnects from generosity.
-When receiving separates from giving.
-When the capacity to receive becomes an excuse for exploitation.
+When the ability to receive becomes an excuse for exploitation.

 Mooch Declarations